PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 Frequently Asked Questions

-The PMP® exam changes on July 9, 2026.
-If you test on July 8, you get the current exam.
-If you test on July 9 or later, you get the new exam based on the 2026 ECO and PMBOK® 8th Edition.
-There is no overlap or choice between versions.
+The PMP® exam changed on July 9, 2026.
+Everyone testing on or after that date takes the 8th Edition exam based on the 2026 ECO and PMBOK® 8th Edition.
+There is no longer a choice between versions.

 How much does the PMP® exam cost in 2026?